DJY1231/TTC-report-2024/README.md

 ## Some checks

 - [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
 - [ ] Update comments in R scripts